tersesystems/blacklite/README.md

 See [BENCHMARKS.md](BENCHMARKS.md)

 Logging takes between 25 and 60 ns to enter the in-memory queue, depending on the queue size.
 The appender will happily accept bursts of logging to the queue, and will drain from queue and insert into the database in batches.
-Note that queue is unbounded, so there is no point at which the appender will drop logging events: you can add a [budget filter](https://tersesystems.github.io/terse-logback/1.0.0/guide/budget/) to impose a limit on the number of entries logged.

 On the backend, the SQLite consumer is single threaded, and can sustain ~2 us/op of small entries using batched commits with an SQLite instance mounted on a `tmpfs` filesystem.
 For comparison, using Logback with a file appender with `immediateFlush=false` is between [636 and 850 ns/op](https://github.com/wsargent/slf4j-benchmark) but lacks the row-based truncation, querying, indexing, and backup that come with SQLite.